Own website for artists and other creative: Why it is so important

 C. Do not use large files

-Do not use huge files on your website.
-The larger your files are, the slower your page will be loaded.
+Don't use huge files on your website.
+The larger your files, the slower your page will load.
 Find the balance between high resolution and manageable size.

 D. No statements without receipts